capnproto/capnproto/doc/rpc.md

 * **Level 4:**  Reference equality / joining.
 If you receive a set of capabilities from different parties which should all point to the same underlying objects, you can verify securely that they in fact do.
-This is subtle, but enables many security patterns that rely on one party being able two verify that two or more other parties agree on something (imagine a digital escrow agent).
+This is subtle, but enables many security patterns that rely on one party being able to verify that two or more other parties agree on something (imagine a digital escrow agent).
   See [E's page on equality](http://erights.org/elib/equality/index.html).

 ## Encryption